Ourouimed/react-quiz/README.md

 └── eslint.config.js    # Eslint configuration
 ```

-## How to Generate a quiz (New 15/02/2025)?
+## 🧠 How to Generate a Quiz?
-1. On the home page, enter the topic you want to generate a quiz about in the input field.
+1. On the homepage, enter a quiz topic in the input field or upload a PDF file to extract content.
-2. Select the quiz difficulty level (Easy, Medium, Hard).
+2. Select the difficulty level: Easy, Medium, or Hard.
+3. Choose your preferred language for the quiz.
-3. Choose the number of questions (between 5 and 30).
+4. Select the number of questions (between 5 and 30).
-4. Click "Generate Quiz" and start testing your knowledge!
+5. Click "Generate Quiz" and start testing your knowledge!